GRV96/ghae/README.md

 ## ENGLISH

-This library detects failed requests to the GitHub API and signals them by raising an exception.
+This library detects the responses to erroneous requests to the GitHub API.
+An exception signals these errors.

 ### Content